-These parks were formed in 2005 following the Brigalow Belt South and Nandewar western regional assessment processes which resulted in new conservation reserves.
+These parks were formed in 2005 following the Brigalow Belt South and Nandewar western regional assessment processes.
 The parks form part of the largest surviving woodland remnant on the inland western slopes, known as the Pilliga Forest.
 The total area of these parks is 91,171 hectares.

 The Pilliga Outwash parks are part of the traditional lands of the Gamilaroi People (also known as Gomeroi and Gamilaraay), and represent a significant Aboriginal cultural landscape.
-The most common Aboriginal sites recorded in the parks are modified trees and artefacts, and there is a high likelihood of additional unrecorded sites being present.
-The parks also contain shared heritage sites including sections of the Pilliga Dog Proof Fence which dates from the early 1880s and is of state heritage significance.
+The most common Aboriginal sites recorded in the parks are modified trees and artefacts, and there is a high likelihood additional unrecorded sites are present.
+The parks also contain shared heritage sites including sections of the Pilliga Dog Proof Fence, which dates from the early 1880s and is of state heritage significance.

-The parks protect a representative sample of the diverse flora and fauna of the Brigalow Belt South Bioregion.
-The parks protect five threatened ecological communities including the Pilliga Outwash Ephemeral Wetlands.
-This diverse habitat also protects 19 threatened plant species and 31 threatened animal species.
+The parks protect a representative sample of the diverse plants and animals of the Brigalow Belt South Bioregion: protect 5 threatened ecological communities including the Pilliga Outwash Ephemeral Wetlands, 19 threatened plant species and 31 threatened animal species.